Maleleee/SOL_TFT_ContractManagement/README.md

 # Teamfight Tactics Little Legends Shop Smart Contract Management

-This smart contract allows users to purchase "Little Legends" of different rarities in a Teamfight Tactics-themed shop.
-The contract allows for the buying of Common, Uncommon, and Rare Little Legends using Ethereum.
+This smart contract provides a decentralized platform for purchasing "Little Legends" of various rarities in a Teamfight Tactics-themed shop.
+Users can buy legends using Ethereum and manage their collection securely.

 # Description
-This project is a simple Ethereum smart contract that simulates a Legend Shop.
-The contract allows users to:
+This project simulates a "Little Legends Shop" on the Ethereum blockchain.
+It allows users to:

+* Purchase Little Legends of different rarities (Common, Uncommon, Rare, Epic, Legendary, and Mythic) using TFT Points, which can be purchased with Ethereum.
+* View their personal collection of Little Legends.
+* Track transactions and maintain a secure balance of TFT Points.

+Each legend rarity has its own cost in TFT Points, ensuring a dynamic and engaging purchasing system.

+## Functions

+# Legend Purchases

-* Buy a Common Legend: Costs 1 ETH.
+* Common Legends: Cost 1 TFT Point.
-* Buy an Uncommon Legend: Costs 2 ETH.
+* Uncommon Legends: Cost 2 TFT Points.
-* Buy a Rare Legend: Costs 3 ETH.
+* Rare Legends: Cost 3 TFT Points.
-The contract also allows users to view their purchased Little Legends and tracks each purchase.

-# Functions
-1. buyCommonLegend(): Buys a Common Legend for 1 ETH.
-2. buyUncommonLegend(): Buys an Uncommon Legend for 2 ETH.
-3. buyRareLegend(): Buys a Rare Legend for 3 ETH.
-4. getPurchasedLegends(): Returns the list of Little Legends a user has purchased.
-The contract uses error handling mechanisms to ensure valid purchases and to prevent invalid interactions with the contract.
+* Epic Legends: Cost 5 TFT Points.
+* Legendary Legends: Cost 10 TFT Points.
+* Mythic Legends: Cost 20 TFT Points.

+## Point Management

+* Buy TFT Points: Exchange Ethereum for TFT points at a rate of 1 ETH = 1 TFT Point

 # Getting Started
 1. Install Prerequisites